Aliza24/EmergencyConnect/README.md

 ## 🚀 **Future Enhancements:**
 - **Backend Integration:**
     - Using **Node.js and MongoDB** for database management.
-    - Real-time data retrieval for hospital records.
+    - Real-time data retrieval for hospital records using **Machine Learning and LLMs** .
-- **User Authentication:**
-    - Login and registration system.
 - **Dynamic Content:**
     - Real-time updates from hospitals and blood banks.